dflock/duncanlock.net/content/posts/personal/sunshine-coast-thormanby-islands-smuggler-cove-kayak-trip.rst

 We took the #257 Express Bus from down-town Vancouver to Horseshoe Bay.
 We normally get on at the stop on West Georgia St., right outside The Bay.
 You can also catch the #250 from here - which isn't an express but doesn't take too much longer.
 This costs $2.75 per person.

 Once we got to Horseshoe Bay, we took the ferry to Langdale.
 These are fairly frequent, but with occasional gaps, so `check the schedule <http://www.bcferries.com/schedules/mainland/vasc-current.php>`_.
 As a foot passenger, we've never had to wait or not been able to get on - we just walk onto the first ferry that turns up.
 This is $15 per person, including the return trip.
-If you're planning to do this often, it's worth getting a `BC Ferries Experience card <https://www.bcferries.com/experience_and_coast_card/>`_.
-You have to pre-load it with at least $60, but you get ~20% of most fares.
+If you're planning to do this often, it might be worth getting a `BC Ferries Experience card <https://www.bcferries.com/experience_and_coast_card/>`_.
+You have to pre-load it with at least $60, but you get ~20% off most [#bcferriescard]_ fares.

 .. figure:: /static/images/posts/sunshine-coast-thormanby-islands-smuggler-cove-kayak-trip/thormanby-trip-overview-map.png